-U.S. Department of Commerce Invests $1.9 Million in CARES Act Recovery Assistance to Boost Broadband Capacity in North Carolina
+U.S. Department of Commerce Invests $2.8 Million in American Rescue Plan Funds to Expand High-Speed Internet Service in Yadkinville, North Carolina

-This project was made possible by the regional planning efforts led by the Piedmont Triad Regional Council, which EDA funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project was made possible by the regional planning efforts led by the Piedmont Triad Regional Development Corporation (PTRDC).
+EDA funds PTRDC to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)